gloveboxes/Ubuntu-for-Azure-Developers/Ubuntu1804.md

 I've tended to stick with the LTS releases of Linux, better support, examples, documentation etc. With the release of [Ubuntu 18.04 LTS](https://www.ubuntu.com/desktop) I decided it was time to upgrade from Ubuntu 16.04 LTS system.
 So here are the applications, command line tools and SDKs that I have installed for my Azure centric Ubuntu 18.04 developer desktop.
 Enjoy:)

-This guide assumes you have some experience with Linux.
-The guide assumes you'll open Terminal and Ctrl-Shift-V is your friend to paste in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.
+This guide assumes you have some experience with Linux and you will open Terminal and Ctrl-Shift-V to paste in [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) commands.

 Given Ubuntu 18.04 is still fresh I documented the additional libraries you'll need to install.